 That’s not everything, though, because the FCA has been looking for new ways to utilize their SRT Hellcat mill for a while now.
 The upcoming Jeep Wagoneer and Grand Wagoneer (likely labeled Trackhawk) would be a perfect fit for it – especially since it’ll be tied to the strengthened ZF’s 8-speed automatic transmission.
 Have FCA brass missed their moment with the large three-row SUV?
 We’ll know as soon as the Wagoneers get officially revealed.
 However, that might not happen prior to 2021.

 2020 Toyota Supra

-The Scrambler’s powertrain lineup should be very similar to that of the SUV as well.
-A 3.6L V6 with 285 horsepower and 260 lb-ft of torque should be standard from the get-go, while the initial option list should include another petrol and diesel alternative as well.
-The former will be the Wrangler’s 2.0L turbocharged 4-cylinder capable of making 270 hp and 295 lb-ft of torque, whereas the latter 3.0L turbo-diesel V6 cranks up 260 hp and 442 lb-ft of torque.
-Considering FCA is introducing a mild-hybrid system into the conventional Wrangler lineup, the same should be expected from the pickup version of the SUV.
-Eagerly anticipated and thoroughly inspirational, the 2020 Jeep Wrangler Pickup (Scrambler) should easily take its place among the best new vehicles 2020 is bringing our way.
+The Gladiator’s powertrain lineup is very similar to that of the SUV as well.
+A 3.6L V6 with 285 horsepower and 260 lb-ft of torque is standard from the get-go, but it’s also the only available engine at launch.
+It’s available either with a standard 6-speed stick or an optional 8-speed auto transmission.
+Further down the line, the FCA will also unlock a 3.0L turbo-diesel V6 which cranks up 260 hp and 442 lb-ft of torque.
+Considering the FCA is introducing a mild-hybrid system into the conventional Wrangler lineup, the same should be expected from the pickup version of the SUV as well.